WindyAlexQ/IPPosDetec/README.md

 # IPPosDetec
-find the position of IPs
+find the position of IPs.

 use the free API of ipip.net to find some ips' position.

+need ip.txt exsit.

-output to result.log
+output to result.log.